sagemathinc/cocalc/src/smc-webapp/r_misc/iconfont.cn/README.md

 3. Download the code of a project (the js).
 4. Upload the js file in that zip download here.

-I don't know if we can have multiple js files or if it will only work to have one large file.
-If so, we would update `index.js` here.
+It should work fine to add multiple js files, since each just adds some hidden template svg element to the DOM.
+Just be sure to update `index.js` to include them.